nikitaxarma/module1/README.md

-# MyToken
+#MyToken
+#Overview
-MyToken is a custom ERC20 token implemented using Solidity.
+MyToken is an ERC20 token with minting and burning capabilities.

 #Features
-#Minting: Only the contract owner can mint new tokens.
+Minting: Only the owner can mint new tokens.
-#Burning: Any user can burn their own tokens.
+Burning: Users can burn their own tokens.
-#Transfers: Standard ERC20 token transfers are supported.
+Transfer: Standard ERC20 transfer functionality.
-#Deployment
-#Deploy the contract on the Ethereum network or any compatible blockchain.
-The contract owner can mint new tokens, while all users can transfer and burn their tokens.

-#Usage
-#Minting: mint(address to, uint256 amount) - Only the owner can call this function to mint tokens.
-#Burning: burn(uint256 amount) - Any user can burn their own tokens.
-#Transfers: Use the standard ERC20 transfer function to transfer tokens between addresses.
+#Functions
+mint(address to, uint256 amount) - Mints tokens to an address (owner only). burn(uint256 amount) - Burns tokens from the caller's balance. transfer(address recipient, uint256 amount) - Transfers tokens to a recipient.